bszonye/civ7-town-trix/README.md

 production queue, to help you plan both buildings at the same time.

 ## one-click repairs
-when you purchase repairs with gold, you don't have to select a target tile unless there's more than one to choose from.
+when you build or purchase repairs, you don't have to select a target tile unless there's more than one to choose from.  when you build a repair, the production list stays open so you can queue more, if needed.

 ## bug fixes
 fixed base game bugs so that adjacency arrows appear reliably and